Polonium: Tobacco

 Polonium-210 in tobacco contributes to many of the cases of lung cancer worldwide.
 Most of this polonium is derived from lead-210 deposited on tobacco leaves from the atmosphere; the lead-210 is a product of radon-222 gas, much of which appears to originate from the decay of radium-226 from fertilizers applied to the tobacco soils.

 The presence of polonium in tobacco smoke has been known since the early 1960s.
 Some of the world's biggest tobacco firms researched ways to remove the substance—to no avail—over a 40-year period.
 The results were never published.

 Food

 Polonium is found in the food chain, especially in seafood.

+In popular culture

+Polonium poisoning has been used as a plot point on the American daytime television show General Hospital for many years.